Angelo-abel/Jeffrey-Way-Theme/README.md

 ## Install Themes
 If you have SyncedSidebarBg enabled in Package Control, please disable that!

-1. Package Control: Install Package --> Material Theme.
+1. Package Control: Install Package --> Material Theme (follow their setup instructions).
 2. Download the [Facebook Theme](https://github.com/mbixby/facebook-color-scheme) zip and place the folder within the Packages directory.

 ## Configure